This post may contain affiliate links. Please read our disclosure policy.

 That's it!
 Making salmon patties is really easy.

-Tips to prevent your fish cakes from falling apart
+Tips to prevent your salmon cakes from falling apart

 This recipe makes soft, tender fish cakes, which is what you want.
 If you can flip your fish cakes like they're hamburger patties without them falling apart then you might as well flip them straight into the garbage.
 There are two tips you need to make these easier to work with.

 - Use a gentle hand.
 I can't stress this point enough.
 When you coat them in the almond flour, VERY gently pass them back and forth between your hands like a ball until a patty forms.
 Don't try to squish them into a patty or they'll fall apart.
 And when you place them in the pan to cook (and when you turn them over) be gentle.

 - Let them rest for a little while after you form and flour them.
 I put them in the fridge while I prep the rest of dinner then take them out to cook 10 minutes before everything else is ready.
 This extra step makes them a little more sturdy.

 And remember, if they seem like they're just barely staying together before you cook them, you know they're going to be super delicious.

 What kind of salmon is best?